Powerlearnproject/se-assignment-day-2-git-and-github-Mwanjelle/README.md

 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
+Setting up repository on GitHub:

+1. Sign In to GitHub by logging in to your GitHub account or by creating a new account.

+2. Click on your profile icon at the top-right corner, then click on "Your repositories" in order to create new respiratory.

+3. Choose a name that reflects the purpose of your project.

+4. Click the "Create repository" button to finalize the creation of your new repository.

+5. Add files to your local repository and commit your changes.

+Important decisions to make while creating repository:

+You need to chose a meaningful and unique name for your repository.

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?